Why index funds are the optimal place to start

 Something interesting this model suggests is that it is almost never efficient to have a portfolio of only a handful of individual companies.
 This is because of unsystematic risk.

-Unsystematic risk (also known as idiosyncratic risk, specific risk, or diversifiable risk) is a type of risk that is specific to an asset or a group of assets.
-Examples include corporate controversies or a microchip shortage that affects the technology sector.
-Unsystematic risk differs from systematic risk, which is risk that affects the overall market and is driven by factors such as interest rates, inflation, or geopolitical events.
+Unsystematic risk (also known as idiosyncratic risk, specific risk, or diversifiable risk) is an uncompensated risk, risk that is not compensated with additional returns, and is prevalent when concentrating into companies, sectors, and countries.
+Unsystematic risk differs from systematic risk, which is a compensated risk that affects the overall market, driven by factors such as interest rates, inflation, or geopolitical events.

 What makes unsystematic risk inefficient is because it can almost be eliminated through the power of diversification, leaving only systematic risk.
 That is why instead of only holding a handful of companies, holding thousands of companies across sectors and countries will help minimise unsystematic risk.